rocky-linux/documentation/docs/books/admin_guide/07-file-systems.md

 |Mouse                   | /dev/mouse             |
 |Virtual hard disk       | /dev/vd[a-z]           |

-The Linux kernel contains drivers for most hardware devices, and the naming convention (rule) for it is a service called `udev`.
+The Linux kernel contains drivers for most hardware devices.

+What we call _devices_ are the files, stored without `/dev`, identifying the different hardware detected by the motherboard.

+The service called udev is responsible for applying the naming conventions (rules) and applying them to the devices it detects.

 For more information, please see [here](https://www.kernel.org/doc/html/latest/admin-guide/devices.html).

 ### Device partition number